xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/20_ens.png){: .align-center}

 The above categorization is very important to design a good NOS.
-For example, if we look at configuration data, it is essentially state that is relatively small, fairly static, with a large set of consumers and with almost no need of data transformation.
-Databases are great for storing such state and keep retrieving it.
+For example, if we look at configuration data, it is essentially a state that is relatively small, fairly static, with a large set of consumers, and with almost no need of data transformation.
+Databases are great for storing such a state and to keep retrieving it.
 But when something changes in there, it is good to have "don't call us, we will call you" support.
-Thus SysDB provides _messaging/notification_ support.
+Thus, SysDB provides _messaging/notification_ support.
 SysDB, like Redis, is an advanced _in-memory data structure server_.
 Interestingly, like Redis, SysDB also acts separately as a _publish/subscribe server_.

-ENS, on the other hand is a _decentralized flat topic based pub-sub messaging infrastructure_ that actually moves data from one place to another with reliability semantics.
+ENS, on the other hand, is a _decentralized flat topic based pub-sub messaging infrastructure_ that actually moves data from one place to another with reliability semantics.
 It is useful for the distribution of data that is written by one process to one or more processes on different nodes (a _push_ model).
 ENS also works equally well in a _pull_ model.
 Readers can come up and pull the data from the writer somewhere in the system.
-It is decentralized as it is a collection of brokers spread across all nodes.
+It is decentralized, as it is a collection of brokers spread across all nodes.

-If we compare between ENS and SysDB, ENS creates direct links between distributed nodes, whereas SysDB is a logically centralized node which must be written to then read from.
-In this respect, this is similar to the comparison between ZeroMQ and Redis respectively. _ZeroMQ/ENS is primarily a messaging infrastructure where as Redis/SysDB is primarily a database_.
+If we compare between ENS and SysDB, ENS creates direct links between distributed nodes, whereas SysDB is a logically centralized node which must be written to, then read from.
+In this respect, this is similar to the comparison between ZeroMQ and Redis, respectively. _ZeroMQ/ENS is primarily a messaging infrastructure whereas Redis/SysDB is primarily a database_.
 SysDB is covered in more detail in the following informational section.

 {% capture "connect_text" %}